All N-Series Tractors–Ford-Ferguson 9N, 2N, and Ford 8N

 D1—Repeat the entire cleaning process.
 Soaking in solvent will loosen some deposits then a combination of rodding-out and air pressure should thoroughly clean the passages.
 Cleaning is absolutely the most critical part of any carb rebuild, and where most failures occur.
 A friend suggested soaking carbs in vinegar for a few days, then soaking in mineral spirits for a few days.
 That's certainly a lot less expensive than soaking in carb cleaner.
 I pulled the pieces out a couple of times, to brush away loose paint and dirt.
 The carb I used to test this process was the really nasty one pictured above.
 That is not a fair test, but I was still pleased with the result.
 Do rinse thoroughly, until all vinegar smell is completely gone, or the carb will immediately start rusting again.

 D2—Some of the passages in these carbs may never have been completely drilled out and many of the jets being provided in kits are the wrong size for a Ford tractor.
 What we want to do is thoroughly clean the carb, and fix anything that may have been wrong.
 Never assume the carb was right to begin with, especially with aftermarket replacements.
 Many of the replacement carbs may not have been made for a Ford tractor.

 D3—Some people find it necessary to remove the casting plugs to clean and check some passages.
 I have found that the holes in these carbs can be cleaned working without removing plugs.
 The shop manual says not to use anything harder than copper wire to clean passages.
 That may be true for an original carb that was built to specifications, but completely false for many replacements.
-Each passage must be at least as big as the jet that goes in there, or the passage will restrict flow more than the jet.
+Each passage must be larger than the jet that goes in there, or the passage will restrict flow more than the jet.
 All of the passages need to be checked, cleaned and possibly drilled out to a size that is larger than the jet.